universal-meaning-map/ipld-mindmap-old-readme/README.md

 We first thought about using the [CID](https://github.com/ipld/cid) of the content.
 This is basically its hash, but then we realized that a  [`merkle-path`](https://github.com/ipld/specs/blob/master/IPLD.md#what-is-a-merkle-path) was a better choice.

-Both the `CID`s and the `merkle-path`s are unique global identifiers.
+Both the `CIDs` and the `merkle-paths` are unique global identifiers.
 But the `merkle-path` allows pointing to mutable content (if referencing to an [IPNS](http://127.0.0.1:8080/ipns/docs.ipfs.io/guides/concepts/ipns/) link)
 Plus a `CID` can be represented as `merkle-path` as well.

 This also allows us to not have to dereference the `merkle-path` in order to obtain the `CID`.

 ### The data structure
-Considering all the above, a representation of a `node` as an `IPLD` object looks like this
+Considering all the above, a representation of a `node` as an `IPLD` object looks like this:

 _TODO: The links are `CIDs` and should be `merkle-paths`._

 ```json